Employment: General Information

 Certificated Employment (Teachers, Counselors, Principals, etc.)

 Classified positions generally have no credential requirements.
-Instead, they have specific experience or education requirements, as well as District's testing process in accordance with the merit system that provide competitive opportunities for all qualified applicants.
+Instead, they have specific experience or education requirements, as well as district's testing process in accordance with the merit system that provide competitive opportunities for all qualified applicants.
 Positions such as clerical and secretarial, accounting, custodial, food services, and education assistants are under this category.
 Please review the class descriptions to help you determine whether you meet the minimum requirements.
 Except for continuous recruitments, applications for Classified employment are accepted only as positions become available.
-Please see the Classified Employment section for current recruitments and the links to the application forms.

 Management Employment (Certificated and Classified)